changgoo/PRFM/_sources/vertical-de.md

 ### Analytic solutions for star-gas disks

-By ignoring the dark mater contribution, one can obtain
+By ignoring the dark matter contribution, one can obtain

 $$ h = \frac{2\eta_*}{\eta_*-1+[(\eta_*+1)^2+8s_*\eta_*]^{1/2}} $$